NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/bugs.rst

 	:align: center
 	:figclass: align-center

-	Example of Submitting a Bug Report to Message Board
+	Example of submitting a bug report to message board.